 Learning Self-Defense When You Live With Chronic Pain

-One in 6 women and one in 33 men have been sexually assaulted at some point in their lives.
-This number reflects only the cases that were reported — estimates of true numbers are much higher.
+One in six women and 1 in 33 men have been sexually assaulted at some point in their lives.
+This number reflects only the cases that were reported — estimates of true numbers may be much higher.
 The term sexual assault includes rape, verbal harassment, and molestation (that is, unwanted touching).
-Living with a chronic illness and pain may affect our ability to resist a potential attack.
+Living with a chronic illness - especially one that causes chronic pain, such as rheumatoid arthritis - may affect our ability to resist a potential attack.
 So how can we tailor self-defense to our unique needs?
 Here are some tips.
 (A warning: This slideshow may contain triggers.)

 Can you be safe?

 Most of us consider ourselves fairly safe in our day-to-day lives.
 Even so, women tend to be particularly aware of assault statistics and many consider a course in self-defense a must.
 One of the first things they teach you is that the idea of absolute safety is an illusion.
 Although you will learn what to do if attacked, the primary focus is on prevention of assault by using tactics that may help keep you safe.

 Pay attention to your surroundings

 When you’re out walking, both during the day and when it’s dark, choose well-lit streets with lots of people, don't cut through back alleys and keep an eye out for hiding places, such as bushes, large pillars, deep entrances and entrapment areas (places with only one exit).
 Don't listen to music or podcasts —having a soundtrack to your day can be a good thing, but it can distract you not just from regular traffic, but also from hearing someone approaching.